 Poster Station 3: What is the clearest?
 Effectiveness and clarity are key words in information design.
 This station explored both topics by asking everyone to have a closer look to NY subway maps that have been created in the last 50 years.
-We included a range of examples from Massimo Vignelli’s geometric map (1972) to Max Roberts’s radical map exploration (2013).
+We included a range of examples from Massimo Vignelli’s geometric map (1972) to Max Roberts’s radial map exploration (2013).

 Poster Station 4: Who did what?
 This station took an analytical look into the past and also to the female role in information design.
 We included the work of four women designers that we considered key and that have helped advanced the field.

 Poster Station 5: What do these mean?
 Meaning is another key aspect in information design.
 Some decisions related to aesthetics and visual language can make a message crystal clear or can make it obscure and ambiguous.
 This station explored the meaning of ISO and laundry symbols.